Five things to know about the Seahawks’ Week 10 opponent, the San Francisco 49ers

 In just eight games, the 49ers have had more rushing attempts, 303, than anyone in the league, and their 37.9 runs per game are the most in the NFL since 2009 (the New York Jets also averaged 37.9 in 2009).

-San Francis’s 171.1 yards per game is second behind Baltimore’s 204.9 this season
+San Francisco’s 171.1 yards per game is second behind Baltimore’s 204.9 this season

 Matt Breida (524 yards, 1 TD) and Tevin Coleman (355, 5 TD) lead the way for the 49ers’ rushing attack, with third-stringer Raheem Mostert (307 yards) leading the NFL with 5.6 yards per carry.